wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-45!

+-   !begin-bullet!
--   Added tidiers for `lsmobj` and `ref.grid` objects from the lsmeans package
+    Added tidiers for `lsmobj` and `ref.grid` objects from the lsmeans package

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `betareg` objects from the betareg package
+    Added tidiers for `betareg` objects from the betareg package

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `lmRob` and `glmRob` objects from the robust package
+    Added tidiers for `lmRob` and `glmRob` objects from the robust package

+    !end-bullet!
+-   !begin-bullet!
--   Added tidiers for `brms` objects from the brms package (thanks to
+    Added tidiers for `brms` objects from the brms package (thanks to
     #149 from Paul Buerkner)

+    !end-bullet!
+-   !begin-bullet!
--   Fixed tidiers for orcutt 2.0
+    Fixed tidiers for orcutt 2.0

+    !end-bullet!
+-   !begin-bullet!
--   Changed `tidy.glmnet` to filter out rows where estimate == 0.
+    Changed `tidy.glmnet` to filter out rows where estimate == 0.

+    !end-bullet!
+-   !begin-bullet!
--   Updates to `rstanarm` tidiers (thanks to #177 from Jonah Gabry)
+    Updates to `rstanarm` tidiers (thanks to #177 from Jonah Gabry)

+    !end-bullet!
+-   !begin-bullet!
--   Fixed issue with survival package 2.40-1 (thanks to #180 from Marcus Walz)
+    Fixed issue with survival package 2.40-1 (thanks to #180 from Marcus Walz)

+    !end-bullet!

 !end-bullets-45!